'Searching for Sugar Man' director commits suicide aged 36

 "He made a great film & will be missed," U.S. filmmaker Michael Moore said on Twitter.

-His former employer, Swedish public service broadcaster SVT, said it would run a memorial program about Bendjelloul late Wednesday.
+His former employer, Swedish public service broadcaster SVT, said it would run a memorial programme about Bendjelloul on Wednesday evening.

-Nicholas Wenno, a reporter at Sweden's daily Dagens Nyheter, described the filmmaker as "a whimsical genius who saw the world in his own way, who seemed fueled by atomic energy".
+Nicholas Wenno, a reporter at Sweden's daily Dagens Nyheter, described the filmmaker as "a whimsical genius who saw the world in his own way, who seemed fuelled by atomic energy".

 Bendjelloul was born in the town of Ystad near Malmo in southern Sweden, according to film database IMDB.com.